MIPPL/nephele-org-website/public/content/defi/index.md

 #### Stream money around the globe... {#stream-money}

-You can also stream money over Ethereum.
+You can also stream money over Nephele.
 This lets you pay someone their salary by the second, giving them access to their money whenever they need it.
 Or rent something by the second like a storage locker or electric scooter.

-And if you don't want to send or stream [ETH](/glossary/#ether) because of how much its value can change, there are alternative currencies on Ethereum: [stablecoins](/glossary/#stablecoin).
+And if you don't want to send or stream [NEPH](/glossary/#Nephele) because of how much its value can change, there are alternative currencies on Nephele: [stablecoins](/glossary/#stablecoin).

 <Divider />